 Whether it be physical or mental, no one likes to see their pet in pain.
 Unfortunately, treatment options are often pricey and may not even do much for your dog, cat, or other mammal loved one especially as they advance in age.

-Studies and anecdotal feedback suggest that proper doses of HEMP can do wonders for mammal pets.
-Some have reported that their animals have benefitted from HEMP use in a range of ways.
+Studies and anecdotal feedback suggest that proper doses of hemp can do wonders for mammal pets.
+Some have reported that their animals have benefited from hemp use in a range of ways.
 They include everything from seizure treatments to easing a dog down during long stints in a carrier to easing the joints of aging cats and even horses.
-Pretty impressive for a HEMP pet treat, right?
+Pretty impressive for a hemp pet treat, right?

 Don’t Give Your Pet THC